 Revelation 11 is an inset prophecy about God’s two witnesses, placed here because they will be resurrected when the seventh trumpet begins to sound.
-The seventh trumpet is the third woe for humanity because immediately after the resurrection – while the faithful are at the wedding feast in heaven – the seven last plagues will be poured out as part of the seventh trumpet on the earth.
+The seventh trumpet is the third woe for humanity because immediately after the resurrection – while the faithful are at the wedding feast in heaven – the seven last plagues will be poured out on the earth as part of the seventh trumpet.

 In 31 A.D.
 God officially moved the Shikinah or Holy Spirit from the physical temple to the spiritual temple of his called out faithful.